State Department Federal Register Notice

 Another State Moves to Ban Salary History Inquiries by Prospective Employers

 The focus on the pay gap continues, this time in the New York State legislature.
 On the heels of the Ninth Circuit’s decision in Rizo v.
-Yovino regarding the use of prior pay to explain pay discrepancies under the Equal Pay Act, New York Governor Andrew Cuomo last week introduced a bill that would amend the New York Human Rights Law (“NYHRL”) to make it unlawful for an employer or employment agency to “rely on, or inquire about, the salary history information” of an applicant when determining whether to hire the applicant or what amount of compensation to offer.
+Yovino regarding the use of prior pay to explain pay discrepancies under the Equal Pay Act, New York Governor Andrew Cuomo last week introduced a bill that would amend the New York Human Rights Law (“NYHRL”) to make it unlawful for an employer or employment agency to “rely on, or inquire about, the salary history information” of an candidate when determining whether to hire the candidate or what amount of compensation to offer.
 This proposed legislation is similar to New York City’s Salary History Ban, which went into effect on October 31, 2017.
-Neither the New York City law nor the proposed state law preclude an employer’s use of such information if an applicant voluntarily, and without prompting, discloses his or her salary history information.
-Further, both the proposed state law and the city law permit discussions with an applicant about his or her expectations with respect to salary, benefits, and other compensation, so long as the employer specifically refrains from inquiring about the applicant’s salary history.
+Neither the New York City law nor the proposed state law preclude an employer’s use of such information if an candidate voluntarily, and without prompting, discloses his or her salary history information.
+Further, both the proposed state law and the city law permit discussions with an candidate about his or her expectations with respect to salary, benefits, and other compensation, so long as the employer specifically refrains from inquiring about the candidate’s salary history.
 Still, as the Ninth Circuit’s decision in Rizo suggests, using prior pay to set compensation may still pose legal risks if later gender pay discrepancies are not explained by other variables.
 We cannot predict whether this proposed legislation will pass in its current form but based on the trends from the legislatures and in the courts, we expect that some version of the bill will become law in New York.

 New Jersey Governor Signs Pay Equity Bill into Law